 The Cocktail: Hibiscus Berry Aperol Moscow Mule Cocktails

-The Hero Ingredient: Hibiscus tea (or leaves) provides a deliciously refreshing flavor and stars in this ginger beer cocktail.
+The Hero Ingredient: Hibiscus tea (or leaves) provides deliciously refreshing flavor and stars in this ginger beer cocktail.
 It gives the simple syrup a naturally sweet flavor.

 The Pro Tip: For a garnish, Mollenkamp suggests twisting a lime peel into a spiral and placing it on the edge of the glass.

-Ready the bar cart and prep your ingredients—these ginger beer cocktails are perfect for your next soirée or impromptu evening in.
+These ginger beer cocktails are perfect for your next soirée or impromptu evening in.
 The only challenge is picking which recipe to try first.